exoad/gnsctf2021/Solution.md

 Exploit: Just literally put your cursor over the gif and you could then see the link embedded as the name of the pokemon

+# Hackletric Eye
+-solved

+Solution: The flag is embedded within the file

 # Dault Voor Electric Eye
 -solved